 Likewise, if you’re a foreign national looking for coverage in the U.S., you have to meet specific criteria.

-Term life insurance is the best and most affordable way to protect loved ones.
+Affordable term life insurance is the best way to protect loved ones.
 Start comparing term life insurance quotes to find the best rates.